 People prescribed oral medication for a longer period should consult their doctor for flaxseed intake as the seeds can interfere with or reduce the effects of certain blood sugar medicines or others.

 Consumption of flaxseeds may cause problems for expecting mothers as well as during the lactation period.

-Meanwhile, the intake can also cause an imbalance with the thyroid hormone, and induce menstrual cycles.
-Do ensure to consult the doctor for consuming flaxseeds during pregnancy.
+Meanwhile, the intake can also cause an imbalance with the thyroid hormone and induce menstrual cycles.
+Make sure to consult the doctor about consuming flaxseeds during pregnancy.